Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 The process by which God made Adam was not much different from how He made all living animals on

 earth.
 All had to be formed out of the soil and the breath of life breathed into them.
 Later, we read that

 was the breath [neshamah] of the spirit [ruach] of life, died.
 (Genesis 7:21-22 NASB [added])

-In other words, it is the Spirit that gives life (Job 33:4; John 6:63; 2 Corinthians 3:6).
-After all, God is
+In other words, it is the spirit that gives life (Job 33:4; John 6:63; 2 Corinthians 3:6).
+After all, God is spirit

-Nothing exists apart from God or, to be very specific, apart from the Son of God.
+from God or, to be very specific, apart from the Son of God.
 All creation comes forth from the Creator.